 Me: Do you like to play games?

 Cayla: I am especially happy today because my sister helped me with my homework.

 Maybe with an update she’ll get better, but as I mentioned, she did happen to answer quite a few questions correctly.

 Here’s a video of how Cayla is supposed to actually work:

-I am however happy with Cayla and I know that I will have lots of fun with her.
-I’m hoping that since she’s connected via my app, that there will be an update by the time that she is released.
-My Friend Cayla has a MSRP of $59.99 and will be available for purchase at Wal-Mart, Target, Kohls, BJ’s Wholesale, Bed Bath & Beyond and Amazon starting August 3rd.
+I am, however, happy with Cayla and I know that I will have lots of fun with her.
+I’m hoping that since she’s connected via my app, there will be an update by the time that she is released.
+My Friend Cayla has an MSRP of $59.99 and will be available for purchase at Wal-Mart, Target, Kohl’s, BJ’s Wholesale, Bed Bath & Beyond and Amazon starting August 3rd.
 One lucky winner will also have a chance to win one right here on Growing Up Madison.
 Come back on August 1st for your chance to win!

 Disclosure: Growing Up Madison receives products in order to conduct reviews.
 No monetary compensation was provided unless noted otherwise.
 All opinions are 100% my own.
 Some posts may contain affiliate links that I receive commission for payment from in exchange for referrals.
 In the event of a giveaway, the sponsor is responsible for delivery of the prize, unless otherwise noted in the posting.
 Giveaways are not sponsored by Facebook, Twitter, Pinterest, Google+ or any other social media site.
 Regardless, I only recommend products or services I personally believe will be a good fit for my readers.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”